uiii/FakeInput/README.md

     Now the **compiled library** is in the `bin/lib` directory.

 * If you want to build **test applications** run _CMake_ in 3. step with option `-DTEST_APP=ON`.
-Test applications will be after compilation in the `bin/test` directory
+Test applications will be in the `bin/test` directory.

 * If you want to generate **API documentation** run _CMake_ in 3. step with option `-DDOC=ON`.
-Generated documentation will be in the `doc` directory
+Generated documentation will be in the `doc` directory.

 Install
 -------